An affordable studio-quality preamp. Great noise reduction for recording vocals and voice overs. 1 channel, solid state.

 Best in the pricey selection!

-What does a preamp do?
+What does a microphone preamp do?

-Can’t one just neglect a preamplifier and plug a mic, synths, and guitars into an audio interface?
+Can’t one just neglect a preamplifier and plug a voice over mic, synths, and guitars into an audio interface?
 What does a preamp do for vocals?
 When faced with this question, I usually respond: a preamp helps you record a decent vocal recording.
 The output of a standard microphone is too low to plug it into the recorder directly.
 Basically, a preamp is a device that makes the mic signal louder, or amplifies low level signals to line level – the operating level of your recording gear.

 There are two types of preamps: onboard/stock and outboard.
 Onboard preamps are built into your audio interface.
 An outboard preamp is a standalone device; generally it’s less noisy than a stock one.
 You may need a preamp as just another sound source; it doesn’t have to be external, since most audio interfaces include embedded preamps.
 The in-built option is just great to get you started.
 However, external preamps reveal better sound quality, better gain (around 70 dB), lower noise, special sound patterns, and extra features.